 Air fryers are a faster alternative to firing up your regular oven for crispy snacks like French fries, roasted side dishes like cauliflower and Brussels sprouts, or even bacon or burgers.
 Even though a bigger air fryer is usually better at making evenly air-fried food, that doesn't mean you can't get a good performance from a smaller model.
-The best small air fryers have a good capacity, cook food evenly and quickly, and have enough versatility for various cooking methods and recipes.
+The best compact air fryers have a good amount of capacity, cook food evenly and quickly, and have enough versatility for various cooking methods and recipes.

 We've tested 29 air fryers, and below you'll find our recommendations for smaller options, plus a larger-capacity model with a compact design that you might prefer if you usually cook for a crowd but don't have a lot of extra space.
 It's worth noting that you can find smaller air fryers with a capacity of 1-3 quarts.
 While they are a bit more compact, such small air fryers have difficulty evenly cooking even small portions of food, so we recommend you go for a bigger option, even if you usually cook for one.